WPA/WPA2 Personal

 WPA2 (Wi-Fi Protected Access II) is a widely used security protocol for securing wireless networks.
 While it is considered more secure than its predecessor, WPA (Wi-Fi Protected Access), it is not without its vulnerabilities.

 Gaining access to a WPA2 Personal network consists of capturing the target network's handshake and brute-forcing the network's secret password.
-Brute-forcing the secret password can be done using either Aircrack-ng or hashcat.
+Brute-forcing the secret password can be done using either Aircrack-ngarrow-up-right or hashcatarrow-up-right.

-Note that these attacks were done using a Wi-Fi adapter such as this Alfa Wi-Fi Adapter.
+Note that these attacks were done using a Wi-Fi adapter such as this Alfa Wi-Fi Adapterarrow-up-right.

 Setup